 Julien described the case study of Liberty Mutual, a US insurance giant that has used Lex to build a bot to generate insurance quotes.

 The set of platform services support by AWS is naturally a smaller number than with the application services.
-These services are however extremely powerful and customizable for bespoke machine learning jobs.
+These services are however extremely powerful and customisable for bespoke machine learning jobs.

 Elastic Map-Reduce (EMR)

 EMR – Amazon’s Spark and Hadoop service, is is still widely used for data processing by many customers.
 Julien described the example of FINRA,a primary regulator for stock brokers in the US.
 They ingest large volumes of trades and run hundreds of surveillance algorithms.
 Since the market is closed at night, that’s when the processing happens, so they use elasticity of EMR to fire up tens of thousands of nodes.